axanta ingredients facts

 - Post-exercise joint soreness

-A study by the Health Research and Studies Center involved giving tennis elbow sufferers an eight-week course of Astaxanthin.
+A study by the Health Research and Studies Centre involved giving tennis elbow sufferers an eight-week course of astaxanthin.
 The treatment group showed a 93 percent improvement in grip strength, as well as decreased pain.
 The same study also found the severity of pain and the duration of Carpal tunnel syndrome with the supplementation of Astaxanthin reduced significantly.
 The Journal of the American College of Nutrition published a study that found after eight weeks, rheumatoid arthritis sufferers experienced a 35% improvement in pain levels along with a 40% improvement in their ability to perform daily tasks.
-One Astaxanthin trial by The Human Performance Laboratories at the University of Memphis looked at post exercise knee soreness in healthy young males.
+One astaxanthin trial by The Human Performance Laboratories at the University of Memphis looked at post exercise knee soreness in healthy young males.
 They found the placebo group had knee pain lasting up to 48 hours after the workouts compared to the group on Astaxanthin experiencing no increase in knee soreness after workouts.

-As one of the most efficient natural anti-inflammatories, Astaxanthin can enhance athletic ability.
+As one of the most efficient natural anti-inflammatories, astaxanthin can enhance athletic ability.
 By lowering inflammation, one could experience a reduction in joint and muscle soreness after exercise, along with an increase in endurance and faster recovery.
 Most of our mitochondrial cells are found in muscle tissue for energy production.
 By producing energy in the muscles when exercising, we make free radicals resulting in cellular damage, inflammation and sore muscles.
 The harder the exercise the more free radicals we produce.

 - Neutralising free radicals in energy producing mitochondrial cells